-This annual Halloween celebration is held on weekends from late September through early November at the Bronx Zoo and is geared toward children and families.
+This annual Halloween celebration is held on weekends from late September through the end of October at the Bronx Zoo and is geared toward children and families.
 Face painting, storytelling, and pumpkin painting are among the special Halloween-themed fun.
 Wear your Halloween costume and march in the parade.
-All activities are included with Zoo admission, except the hay ride which requires the "Total Experience" ticket or an additional charge.
+All activities are included with Zoo admission, except the hayride which requires the "Total Experience" ticket for an additional charge.

 Head to the Upper West Side for a fun Halloween event at AMNH.
 Traditionally held on the Saturday before Halloween, the event provides families with an opportunity to join other costumed families for an afternoon of trick-or-treating, arts and crafts, costumed characters, and live performances at AMNH.
-Admission is $16 ($13 for museum members) and tickets are available in advance, as well as at the door.
+Tickets are available in advance, as well as at the door.
 The event website provides details including a list of entertainers for the upcoming Halloween event.

-On Saturday, October 27, 2018, the whole family can enjoy celebrating Halloween at the Brooklyn Botanical Garden.
-There will be a costume parade, crafts, music and many other Halloween-themed activities during the Ghouls and Gourds at the Brooklyn Botanical Garden and children under 12 are admitted free!
+Traditionally held on the Saturday before Halloween, the whole family can enjoy celebrating Halloween at the Brooklyn Botanical Garden.
+There is usually a costume parade, crafts, music, and many other Halloween-themed activities during the Ghouls and Gourds at the Brooklyn Botanical Garden and children under 12 are admitted free!
 Watch the website of the event for details.

-This is the final weekend for the Amazing Maize Maze ($10 for adults, $5 for children 4-11 and free for children 3 and under) at the Queens County Farm.
-The 3-acre corn field is transformed into a challenge course where participants hunt for clues, solve puzzles and try to escape from the maze.
+The Amazing Maize Maze and Maze by Moonlight is held on selected dates in October at the Queens County Farm.
+The 3-acre cornfield is transformed into a challenge course where participants hunt for clues, solve puzzles and try to escape from the maze.

 Halloween at the Brooklyn Children's Museum

-Halloween will be celebrated at the Brooklyn Children's Museum by learning about bats and spiders, decorating your own canvas trick-or-treat bag, and joining in the fun of a costume contest.
-Celebration is included in the cost of admission.
+Halloween is traditionally celebrated at the Brooklyn Children's Museum by learning about things like bats and spiders, decorating your own canvas trick-or-treat bag, and joining in the fun of a costume contest.
+The scheduled celebration is included in the cost of admission.
 Watch the events calendar for upcoming Halloween event dates.

 Every year the Halloween parade in the Village is host to the craziest, scariest, and most impressive costumes.
 The Village Halloween Parade begins at 7 p.m. on 6th Avenue and Spring Street and continues up 6th Avenue to 21st Street.
 Whether you want to march in the Halloween parade or just watch, this annual event is a great experience.

-More than 500 expertly carved pumpkins come together to create this annual event in the Everett Children's Adventure Garden at the NYBG from September 22-October 31, 2018.
-Every weekend there are special events, including Halloween parades, scavenger hunts and spooky readings.
+More than 500 expertly carved pumpkins come together to create this annual event in the Everett Children's Adventure Garden at the NYBG from mid-September through October 31st annually.
+Every weekend there are special events, including Halloween parades, scavenger hunts, and spooky readings.

-Live music, spooky stories, pumpkin carving demos and the annual Pumpkin Flotilla are all part of the fun planned for Sunday, October 28, 2018 from 4-7 p.m.
-Wear your costume and bring your carved pumpkin for this annual event at the Dana Discovery Center.
+Live music, spooky stories, pumpkin carving demos, a parade, and the annual Pumpkin Flotilla are all part of the fun in Central Park.
+Wear your costume and bring your carved pumpkin (soccer-ball size) for this annual event at the Dana Discovery Center.
 Watch the event website for updated times and details.